List of military rations: Czech Republic

-After joining NATO, the Army of the Czech Republic developed a combat ration known as the Bojová Dávka Potravin (BDP).
+After joining NATO, the Army of the Czech Republic developed a combat ration known as the BDP (Bojová Dávka Potravin).

 The BDP comes in two versions, type I and II, each holding two ready-to-eat main courses packed in large foil "cans" (beef roast with rice, pork goulash with potato, spicy risotto, pork with carrots and vegetables, etc.), a small plastic cup of lunch meat spread, cheese spread, hard bread, cookies, jam, instant coffee, tea bags, fruit-flavored multivitamin drink tablets, vitamin C enriched fruit drink powder, a chocolate bar, sugar, salt, chewing gum, wet napkins, paper towels, a plastic bag, and a menu and instruction sheet.

 A modified version of the BDP known as the KDP (Konzervovaná Dávka Potravin) is also used.
 This contains the same items as the BDP, but adds an aluminium cup, plastic utensils, a folding stove with fuel tablets and matches, and soap.